OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 ### Running multiple analyses {#MultipleAnalyses}

 Often we want to perform more than one analyses, for example for multiple outcomes including negative controls.
 The [CohortMethod](https://ohdsi.github.io/CohortMethod/) offers functions for performing such studies efficiently.
 This is described in detail in the [package vignette on running multiple analyses](https://ohdsi.github.io/CohortMethod/articles/MultipleAnalyses.html).
-Briefly, we can first specify all target-comparator-outcome combinations we wish to analyse:
+Briefly, assuming the outcome of interest and negative control cohorts have already been created, we can specify all target-comparator-outcome combinations we wish to analyse:

 ```r